-NOTE BENE: Characters in the Sports category have special options for posing.
+Please note: characters in the "Sports" category have special options for posing related to their sport.

 Ok.
 You have the idea.
 Now, on to the tricks!
 While you may not be able to get every pose exactly how you want, there are some things that you can do to make your storyboards amazing works of art and stories!

 With the Storyboard That storyboard software, you have a great deal of power.
 The first sneaky tip I have for you is to play around with the position of your characters.
 The child in the "Jump" cell below is actually just kneeling in the air, but with the jump rope and the movement lines, it looks like she is jumping.
 The woman in the "Sleep" cell is standing with her head tilted down and eyes closed.
 Since she is horizontally placed on the bed, it looks like she is sleeping with her head on the pillow.

 Super Storyboarder Tip!
 Search for "effect" in the Storyboard Creator for movement lines.

 I have found that emotions are messy and can be shown in many different ways.
 People's fear, happiness, anger, and more all manifest differently.
 In the example below, a family has just lost its house to a fire.
 You can imagine that they are experiencing many emotions all at once.
 Instead of each person in the family being in the same position with the same expression, they are each a little different while still conveying sadness and worry.